pravega/bookkeeper-operator/doc/troubleshooting.md

 ## Invalid Cookie Exception

-while installing bookkeeper, if the pods are not coming to ready state `1/1` and in the bookie logs if the error messages are seen as below,
+While installing bookkeeper, if the pods are not coming to ready state `1/1` and in the bookie logs if the error messages are seen as below,

 ```
 2020-06-26 09:03:34,893 - ERROR - [main:Main@223] - Failed to build bookie server